pflanze/copycat/doc/intro.md

-    least) 2 items from the stack, the first (put on the stack first, but is now second from the top of the stack) being `somearg` with no type constraint, and the second `otherarg` which has the constraint that it must return true when passed to the procedure `boolean?` (type items which are vectors define both the predicate restricting the type, and the variable name).
+    least) 2 items from the stack, the first (put on the stack first, but is now second from the top of the stack) being `somearg` with no type constraint, and the second `otherarg` which has the constraint that the procedure `boolean?` must return true if passed the value (type items which are vectors define both the predicate restricting the type, and the variable name).